 In addition to information on the ITU-T security Recommendations and related work, the Roadmap currently includes information on standards work of ISO/IEC, ATIS, ENISA, ETSI, IEEE, IETF, OASIS, 3GPP, and 3GPP2.

+- A Technical Report on successful use of security standards, intends to help users, especially those from developing countries, to gain a better understanding of the value of using security-related ITU-T Recommendations in a variety of contexts (e.g. business, commerce, government, industry).
+It covers the use of security standards in a variety of applications and also introduces readers to the relevance and importance of foundational security standards such as architectural standards, methodology, definitions, and other high-level guidance.
+The overall focus is to encourage successful and productive use of these standards.

 A mini workshop between the Universal Postal Union (UPU) and ITU took place during the ITU-T SG17 meeting on 21 January 2014.
 Longstanding WTSA-12 Resolution 11 frames the collaboration between the ITU-T and the UPU.
 The workshop was held on various topics of mutual interest such as .PostID, Digital Object Architecture, telecom finance, secure mobile payment, secure e-mail, and ITU-UPU collaboration.

 ITU hosted a workshop on “ICT Security Standardization Challenges for Developing Countries” in Geneva, Switzerland, held on 15 – 16 September 2014.
 The main objective of the workshop was to present and discuss ICT security challenges, in particular for developing countries.
 The analysis of ICT security challenges and capacity building in the deployment of international ICT security standards was the focus of the workshop.
 The workshop aimed to enhance standardization competence by advising on the technical composition and best-practice of international ICT security standards.
 The event was to deepen collaboration in the security activities of ITU’s standardization and development sectors (ITU-T and ITU-D), in addition benefiting ITU-T collaboration with other standards-setting organizations.
 The key topics of the workshop were: cybersecurity, data protection, trust services and cloud computing including big data, with a focus on standardization and the role of ICTs in safeguarding critical infrastructure.

 ITU hosted the ITU cybersecurity workshop Global Cybersecurity Challenges: Collaborating for effective enhancement of cybersecurity in developing countries (8 September 2015 afternoon) organized in collaboration with ITU-D SG2 and in parallel to SG17’s and ITU-D SG2’s meetings.
 SG17 representatives with leadership roles actively participated in the workshop: Ms Miho Naganuma (workshop moderator), Mr Mohamad Elhaj and Mr Patrick Mwesigwa (moderators of the two main sessions).
 The workshop produced several important insights into the cybersecurity challenges faced by developing countries as well as best practices in meeting these challenges.
 The workshop demonstrated the spirit of good collaboration shared by ITU-T and ITU-D, and the workshop concluded in a commitment to expand this collaboration.
 SG17 liaised the common report of the workshop with all regional organizations.

+The ITU-ATU Workshop on Cybersecurity Strategy in African Countries was held in Khartoum, Sudan from 24 to 26 July 2016.
+This regional workshop was organized by the International Telecommunication Union (ITU) in collaboration with the African Telecommunication Union (ATU) and the National Telecommunication Corporation in Sudan (NTC) host of the event.
+The main objective of the workshop was to build capacity and to share experiences and best practices in countries and to provide information regarding the status of implementations of existing cyber security strategies; to identify any gaps; and to yield a way forward.
+This workshop was attended by more than 110 participants from 19 countries, regional and international organization, private sectors and national country stakeholders from Sudan.